-Template strings (or Template literals ) in Typescript are multi-line string literals allowing string interpolation.
+Template strings (or Template literals ) in Typescript are multi-line string literals that allow string interpolation.
 String interpolation allows us to include embedded expressions as part of the string.
-You can also use multi-line strings, basic string formatting & tagged templates with Template strings.
+Template strings allows us to create multi-line strings, basic string formatting & tagged templates.
 They are part of ES2016/ES6 specification.
-Template strings are also called as template literals.
 In this tutorial, we will learn the Template strings (or Literals) syntax and how to use it in Multiline Strings & string interpolation.
 We will also learn how to nest expressions and how to Escaping template literals using the backslash (\

 )

-The Syntax of template literals as shown below
+The following is the syntax of template literals

 1 2 3 | `string text ${expression} string text` |